Thommil/tge-audio/README.md

 ## Limitations
 Only [StereoPannerNode](https://developer.mozilla.org/en-US/docs/Web/API/StereoPannerNode) and [GainNode](https://developer.mozilla.org/en-US/docs/Web/API/GainNode) are currently available, additional and custom [AudioNodes](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) and spacialization features are planned in future releases.

-Music source is not optimized and should be improved in future releases.

 Audio can't be started without user interaction on browsers, see details in [implementation](#implementation).

 ## Implementation